akansha1104/8-weeks-SQL-challenges/Data Mart/README.md

 The columns are pretty self-explanatory based on the column names but here are some further details about the dataset:

-* Data Mart has international operations using a multi-`region` strategy.
-* Data Mart has both, a `retail` and online platform in the form of a ` Shopify` store front to serve their customers.
-* Customer `segment` and `customer_type` data relates to personal age and demographics information that is shared with Data Mart.
-* `Transactions` is the count of unique purchases made through Data Mart and `sales` is the actual dollar amount of purchases.

 ## ✏️ Case Study Questions and solutions